 Self-publishing your ebook with IngramSpark gives you unprecedented access to one of the world's largest online distribution networks.
 Any of Ingram’s online retail partners would have access to listing your ebook on their website for customers to purchase.
 A complete list of partners can be found here.

-10/27/2020 UPDATE: New ebook channels have been added to the Global Print and Ebook Agreement to now include subscriptions, libraries, and more!
+Ebook channels include subscriptions, libraries, and more!
 This means your ebooks will be available in more places and in more ways, including lending services that haven’t previously been able to receive books from IngramSpark.
 The specifics of each of these new ebook channels are linked from within the new agreement and can also be accessed HERE.
-These new channels will be activated on 1/28/2021.

 - If you have provided any e-books to Amazon for the Kindle in the past 12 months we will not be able to provide service to Kindle through the IngramSpark program.
 If it's been at least 12 months since you uploaded any ebook titles to Kindle on your own, you can use IngramSpark to supply your ebooks to Kindle by accepting and signing the Amazon agreement.